LuisSantosColman/miro-deactivate-inactive-users-and-add-service-user/README.md

-# Miro - Deactivate Inactive Users and Add Service Users to Teams (Node.js)
+# Miro - Deactivate Inactive Users and Add Service User to Teams (Node.js)

 This repository contains a script in JavaScript/Node.js to identify inactive users and deactivate them using Miro's SCIM and REST API.